MHUS25/GIVEit-frontend/README.md

 ## Features

 Our app has the following features:
- - Signing up
- - Logging in / out
- - Creating, showing, updating and deleting listings
+ - Creating, showing, and deleting listings
+ - Communicating with the GIVEit backend API via JSON, persisting the data in a database
+ - Converting a listing address to a latitude/longitude pair via the Google Maps Geocoding API
+ - Showing a marker on Google Maps using the Google Maps JavaScript API
+ - Showing an info box on Google Maps using the Google Maps JavaScript API

 ## Initial User Stories